DanySK/course-laboratory-of-software-systems/slides/content/03-build-automation/_index.md

 $\Rightarrow$ *at the **global** level as well!*

 *no guarantee*  that automation written with some tool at version `X`, will work at version `Y`!

 ---

+## The Gradle wrapper

+* A global dependency on the build tool is **hard to capture**
+* Often, it becomes a *prerequisite expressed in natural language*
+    * e.g., "you need Maven 3.6.1 to build this software"
+* *Critical* issues when different pieces of the same system depend on different build tool versions

+Gradle proposes a (partial) solution with the so-called *Gradle wrapper*

+* *A minimal program* that simply downloads the version of gradle written in a configuration file
+* *Generable* with the built-in task `wrapper`
+    * `gradle wrapper --gradle-version=<VERSION>`
+* Prepares scripts for bash and cmd to run Gradle at the specified version
+    * `gradlew`
+    * `gradlew.bat`

+The Gradle wrapper is *the correct way* to use gradle, and we'll be using it from now on.

+---